 - Scottish born; or resident in Scotland and enrolled as a full-time student at a Scottish educational establishment

 Proof of talent is required in the form of a written endorsement from a university, college, academy, school, theatre, company or other professional support.

 Depending on the number of applications received and candidates’ vocations, it may be necessary to audition or interview applicants, or to make further inquiries of their tutors/employers.

-- Applications for the 2020 Scholarship must be received by 30th November 2019 and will be acknowledged within seven days of receipt.
+- Applications for the 2024 Scholarship must be received by the due date (13th January 2024) and will be acknowledged within seven days of receipt.

 - A Candidate can receive a Scholarship only once but if unsuccessful can re-apply in subsequent years.

-- The successful applicant is required to submit a short report to the Wagner Society of Scotland on their Bayreuth visit within a month of return.
+- The successful applicant is required to submit a short report to the Wagner Society of Scotland on their Bayreuth visit within a month of return for publication in our Newsletter and on our Website.
 Singers and instrumentalists may be offered a recital opportunity by the Society.

 - If the candidate cannot for any reason take up the Scholarship, the Society must be informed without delay to enable us to offer the place to another applicant.

 Gabriele Kuhn, 95 The Moorings, Dalgety Bay KY11 9GP (Tel: 01383- 821 204) Email: email@example.com